Diet is essential to healthy blood sugar regulation, download your free C.A.P.E Meal Plan now.

 What about total fat content?

 Food that contains slightly more fat, especially saturated fat, also tastes better, since many crucial natural flavours are fatty molecules and therefore only fat soluble.
 Without them, food can taste rather bland.
 Many plant based molecules are also fat soluble, and so their uptake into the body is improved if eaten with some kind of fat.
-We do not,
+We do not, however suggest an excessive amount of fat, as high fat intake will definitely lead to weight gain.

 The bottom line is that an eating plan will only work if the foods we eat are as delicious and as satisfying as those we ate which led to obesity.
 Bland diets are hardly sustainable over the long term.